pliu/k8splayground/apps/kube-prometheus-stack/README.md

-# Prometheus Operator
+# kube-prometheus-stack
-Prometheus Operator deploys a Prometheus-based monitoring stack that includes Grafana and Alertmanager.
+kube-prometheus-stack deploys a Prometheus-based monitoring stack that includes Grafana and Alertmanager.
 It also includes default metrics exporters, dashboards, and rules (we've included the metrics exporters but disabled the default rules and dashboards).

 Prometheus is a popular time-series database that is used for collecting, processing, and alerting on metrics.
 Specifically, applications that wish to send metrics to Prometheus expose a metrics endpoint that is periodically scraped by Prometheus exporters (the exporters are configured as part of Prometheus' configuration).
 Prometheus then applies a set of rules (defined in a set of YAML files) to the metrics for processing and possible alerting.